JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 ```@example MAIN
 using Pkg
 Pkg.status([
-    "DelayEmbeddings", "RecurrenceAnalysis",
+    "DynamicalSystems",
-    "DynamicalSystemsBase", "ChaosTools",
+    "StateSpaceSets", "DynamicalSystemsBase", "RecurrenceAnalysis", "FractalDimensions", "DelayEmbeddings", "ComplexityMeasures", "TimeseriesSurrogates", "PredefinedDynamicalSystems", "Attractors", "ChaosTools"
-    "Entropies",];
+    ];
-    mode = PKGMODE_MANIFEST, io=stdout
+    mode = PKGMODE_MANIFEST
 )
 ```

 !!! warn "Version numbers do not strictly follow SemVer2.0"
-    Because of the nature of the **DynamicalSystems.jl** library, the exported API contains hundreds of algorithm implementations, most of which are entirely independent of each other.
-Our development approach is that breaking changes to these individual algorithms (due to e.g., better API design or better performance implementations) can be done **without incrementing any major version numbers**.
+    Because of the nature of the **DynamicalSystems.jl** library, the exported API contains hundreds of algorithm implementations, most of which are independent of each other.
+Our development approach is that breaking changes to these individual algorithms (due to e.g., better API design or better performance implementations or better default keyword arguments) can be done **without incrementing any major version numbers**.
 We increment major version numbers only for breaking changes that have wide impact over most of the **DynamicalSystems.jl** library.

 ## Other NLD-relevant packages